- September 15, 2018

 Featuring Disney Pixar's Incredibles 2 as Sunset Feature Film

-The 6th Annual Ko Olina Children’s Festival kicks off on Saturday, April 27 from 2 to 8 p.m.
+The 6th Annual Ko Olina Children’s Festival kicks off on Saturday, April 27.
 Family-friendly afternoon is filled with arts & crafts activities, superhero booths and a sunset movie on the beach.

 Ko Olina Launches Ticket Sales, Special Room Rates for The 6th Annual Ko Olina Children's Festival

-Exclusive room rates available at Aulani, A Disney Resort & Spa for early ticket purchasers.
+Exclusive room rates available at Aulani, A Disney Resort & Spa and Four Seasons Resort O’ahu.